Return to Work: How Has COVID-19 Changed the Workplace? (6/22)

 Vaccine Rollout: Workplace and Legal Implications Webinar (3/9)

-As North Carolina progresses in Phase 3 of Covid-19 vaccine administration to essential workers, job creators and employers across industry sectors are considering repercussions on their workplace and operational practices, including legal consequences.
-Join business leaders and legal experts — Nathan A. Huff, Partner at Phelps Dunbar LLP, and Michael D. McKnight, Shareholder at Ogeltree Deakins — to further unpack the potential effects on organizations and to review the implications of vaccine distribution to this critical segment of our state’s workforce.
+As North Carolina progresses in Phase 3 of COVID-19 vaccine administration to essential workers, job creators and employers across industry sectors are considering repercussions on their workplace and operational practices, including legal consequences.
+Business leaders and legal experts — Nathan A. Huff, Partner at Phelps Dunbar LLP, and Michael D. McKnight, Shareholder at Ogeltree Deakins convened to further unpack the potential effects on organizations and to review the implications of vaccine distribution to this critical segment of our state’s workforce.
 Webinar resources can be accessed here.

 Remote Work Beyond COVID-19: Practical and Legal Considerations (11/18)